Kostiantyn-Nagornyi/microservices-intro/README.md

 - **songs-service**;
 - **resource-service**;

-In order to do this, being in the project's root folder run command in the Terminal:
+To do this, being in the project's root folder, run the command in the Terminal:
 ```
 .\gradlew bootJar
 ```